WatchPigs/AIPractice/README.md

 # AI Practice
-Personal practce in common game AI algorithms
+Personal practice in common game AI algorithms
 ## How to Run
 `Tool: Visual Studio 2022`
 This solution already contains all dependencies and libraries.
 Just open the solution with VS2022 and you'll be able to build it.